Nutlope/twitterbio/README.md

 ## Todos v2

-- [ ] Figure out how to hard limit them to 160 character
+- [x] Figure out how to hard limit them to 160 character
 - [ ] Fix bug in the dropdown where it's not highlighting the currently selected option
 - [ ] Rebuild this with a serverless function and run benchmarks on the difference
 - [ ] Make better README and add it to templates marketplace
 - [ ] Launch site on Twitter w/ templates marketplace & github link
 - [ ] Write Vercel blog post to we can recommend this as an official solution

+## Ideas

+- Maybe add a "poetic" vibe
+- Maybe add a "short" vs "long" dropdown
+- Maybe do a linkedin version